toddnguyen47/configuration-files/LuaFormatter/README.md

 # Lua Setup

 The setup that we are currently using for Lua.
+These scripts will compile [LuaFormatter](https://github.com/Koihik/LuaFormatter) and use it as our main Lua autoformatter in [Visual Studio Code](https://code.visualstudio.com/).

 # Compile LuaFormatter